peiche/cover/README.md

-Introducing Cover
+#Introducing Cover
-===

 Cover is a content-driven blogging theme for WordPress.
 Built on top of Automattic’s _s (Underscores) and bundled with Font Awesome, Cover allows you to focus on your writing.
 There are no sidebars to mess with, just a single column view of your content.

 ##Features

-Cover is designed to be responsive.
-No matter the device or screen size, Cover always looks beautiful.
+Cover is designed for any size screen.
+No matter the device, Cover always looks beautiful.

-Drawing special attention to featured images, from the homepage to posts, category archives to pages, your blog is made uniquely yours through your images.
+Drawing special attention to featured images, from the homepage to posts, category archives to pages, your blog is made uniquely yours.
 Of course, you don’t _have_ to use images.
 Cover’s clean typography lets your writing stand on its own.

 ###Full-width featured images